huggingface/blog/fine-tune-whisper.md

 SCREENSHOT OF LEADERBOARD

-Our fine-tuned model significantly improves upon the zero-shot performance of the Whisper small checkpoint!
-This highlights the strong transfer learning capabilities of Whisper.
+Our fine-tuned model significantly improves upon the zero-shot performance of the Whisper small checkpoint, highlighting the strong transfer learning capabilities of Whisper.

-We can automatically submit our checkpoint to the leaderboard at the same time that we push the training results to the Hub - we simply have to set the appropriate key-word arguments (kwargs).
+We can automatically submit our checkpoint to the leaderboard when we push the training results to the Hub - we simply have to set the appropriate key-word arguments (kwargs).
 You can change these values to match your dataset, language and model name accordingly: